Research round

 Race equity

 At the YEF, we have a particular focus on race equity.
-This means we want to fund research that sheds light on the experiences of children and young people from Black, Asian and other minority backgrounds.
-We also want to ensure research is conducted in a way that accounts for potential sources of bias and that projects are able to fully account for the racialised context of their research and findings.
-Research teams should be aware of this as they put their proposals together and have plans in place to ensure race is fully accounted for in their work.
+This means, in addition to funding research that sheds light on the experiences of children and young people from Black, Asian and other minority backgrounds, we also want to ensure research is conducted in a way that accounts for potential sources of bias and that projects are able to fully account for the racialised context of their research and findings.
+Research teams should be aware of this as they put their proposals together and have plans to ensure race is fully accounted for in their work.

 Budgets

-We anticipate projects will last between 18 and 24 months to complete.
+We anticipate projects will take between 18 and 24 months to complete.
 We do not set an upper ceiling on the amount we fund per project.
-Previous projects have been awarded between £100,000-£180,000.
+Previous projects have been awarded between £100,000-£200,000.
 Applicants will need to make the case for the budget and timelines they submit.
 All applications will need to include a completed budget template.

 Submitting applications